 Our school is run with systems and processes that reinforce respect for authority and the rule of law.
 These are implicit in all we do as well as taught explicitly at certain points in our curriculum.

 - 'The St William’s Way' gives a structure with underlying values,to support all we do and ensure our school runs smoothly for the benefit of everyone.

 - In Year 5, the curriculum includes learning about our democratic systems, how our parliament came in to being, how it operates and how laws are made.
-In January 2015, October 2015 and November 2016, Year 5 visited the Palace of Westminster and toured the Houses of Parliament.
+Since January 2015, Year 5 have visited the Palace of Westminster and toured the Houses of Parliament.
 They took part in workshops about the process of making laws.

 - Year 5 learn about the Magna Carta and the part it played in our present system of government and law making.

 - The school staff support children and their families when there are issues in the local community or on social media, including involving the police if deemed necessary.
 There have been four examples of supporting families in this way since Easter 2015.

 - Our school is very successful at inter school sport, including being county champions at girls’ football, korfball, cricket and cross country running.

 Throughout our school, children are taught about the importance of rights and responsibility.
 Through class discussion, assemblies and cross school circle times, children’s voices are heard and respected.
 Children have many opportunities to express their opinions and to make choices for themselves.
 Some examples of this are: